albill/albill.github.com/_posts/2006-11-08-on-the-virtues-of-simplicity.markdown

 ---
+author: admin
+date: '2006-11-08 18:25:22'
 layout: post
+slug: on-the-virtues-of-simplicity
+status: publish
 title: On the Virtues of Simplicity
-published: true
-meta:
-  ljID: "2283"
-tags:
+wordpress_id: '1438'
+categories:
 - Society
-type: post
-status: publish
 ---
 There is a virtue in the simple...
 <blockquote>Simplicity is the ultimate sophistication.</blockquote>